Business Values: What Your Business Should Be About

 The company will always reflect you and what you care about.
 So what are your core values?

 For example, my “company” is my brand.
-A few of my core values are:
+A few of examples of my core values are:

 - Authenticity: I always want my readers to feel like I am being 100% real with them.
 I don’t want to only share the good stuff.
 I want them to have the whole picture and see even the ugly parts of my story and my life.